Transfer represents any flow of funds either to or from a

 Reversal.
 Each type indicates a different funds flow.
 For example:

-- A Debit is created after capturing an Authorization or creating eCheck where funds are pulled from the issuer into the settlement account
+- A Debit is created after capturing an Authorization or creating an eCheck (also called ACH payment) where funds are pulled from the issuer into the settlement account

 - A Reversal represents a refund or chargeback where funds are returned to a customer